Skip to content

 Background

-Lionsgate is an independent North American studio headquartered in Santa Monica, California.
-Its library spans the Hunger Games, John Wick, and Saw franchises, the Twilight series, and a broad back catalogue of mid-budget and genre titles.
-It operates two production and distribution labels (Lionsgate Films and Summit Entertainment) and owns the Starz premium cable and streaming network in the US.
-Unlike the major studios (Universal, Warner Bros, Disney), Lionsgate has historically been willing to experiment with distribution and production models at the industry margin.
+Lionsgate is an independent North American film and television studio headquartered in Santa Monica, California, with a library spanning approximately 20,000 titles, including the Hunger Games, John Wick, Saw, and Twilight franchises.
+It operates two production labels (Lionsgate Films and Summit Entertainment) and owns the Starz premium cable and streaming network in the United States.
+Unlike the major studios, Lionsgate has historically occupied the productive margin of the industry, willing to experiment with distribution and production models that the larger conglomerates adopt later.

 Source Material